Tutorial Gateway

 Save R ggplot as Image using Export

-Save R ggplot using ggsave 10
+Save R ggplot using ggsave export 10

-Next, click on the Directory button to choose the file directory, or the location you want to save the image.
-From the below screenshot you can observe that, we are selecting the R Programs folder
+Next, click on the Directory button to choose the file directory or the location you want to save the image.
+From the below screenshot, you can observe that we are selecting the R Programs folder.

-Next, you can change the Width, and height of an image.
+Next, you can change the Width and Height of an image.

 Save R ggplot as PDF using Export